DarkCastleMUD/DarkCastle/README.md

 ## Local development

 Follow the instructions below to build and run DarkCastle MUD locally.
+Traditionally, Dark Castle is developed on openSUSE Tumbleweed or Leap.
+However, the following steps can be followed by anyone with native Ubuntu or Ubuntu within Windows 10 WSL2.

 These steps were performed in Ubuntu 20.04 environment running on Windows 10 WSL2.